dustinlyons/nixos-config/README.md

 Immutable, reproducible infrastructure rocks.

 While developing, I've done my best to keep it simple - for both future me and readers like you.
 You'll see that in how I've organized code, for example.
 I keep filename convetions the same across modules.
+And to get you started, I've included step-by-step instructions on bootstrapping a new machine below.

-To get you started, I've included step-by-step instructions on bootstrapping a new machine.
 Feel free to open a Github Issue if you run into any problems or have questions.
 Enjoy Nix!

 # Layout